-My youngest (8-years-old) is studying money in maths at the moment.
+My youngest (8-years-old) is studying money at the moment.

 In Maths the child must learn the new concept, and then practice the new skills often enough to succeed all the way through the exercises to gain mastery and build confidence.

 Most textbooks and workbook lessons and exercises aim at the average child.

 Some need less.